winster/SpringSchedulerDynamic/README.md

 Have a look at https://github.com/winster/embedconfigserver to see an example for Refresh feature with Spring Boot & Actuator

 #### Points to note
-I started with ScheduledRegistrar and it seems to work But I used the approach to cancel existing scheduledtask and recreate on refresh event It could pose a threat of interrupting the active threads
+I started with ScheduledRegistrar and it seems to work.
+When I wanted to cancel the existing scheduledtask and recreate new on refresh event, it posed a threat to interrupt the active threads.

 ### How to Test